In This Article

 Green Braided Bantu Knots

-These green box braid knots have us clapping our hands in glee.
-Color always adds to any look, and if you want a low commitment way to get vibrant locs, add in some synthetic crochet twist hair to your braids.
+These green box braid knots have us clapping our hands with glee.
+Color always adds to any look, and if you want a low-commitment way to get vibrant locs, add some synthetic crochet twist hair to your braids.
 Don’t forget to add in a little braid jewelry, too.

 Braids With Baby Hairs

 Beauty influencer Jackie Aina’s freshly braided Bantu knots are super easy to recreate.
 Instead of twisting your hair, braid down the entire length, wrap, and secure with a bobby pin.
 At night, you can sleep with a silk scarf to prevent frizz.